DoD-Platform-One/gitlab/chart/doc/installation/tools.md

 #### Upload the RBAC config in GKE

-For GKE, you need to grab the admin credentials:
+For GKE, you need to grab the administrator credentials:

 ```shell
 gcloud container clusters describe <cluster-name> --zone <zone> --project <project-id> --format='value(masterAuth.password)'
 ```

-This command will output the admin password.
+This command will output the administrator password.
 We need the password to authenticate with `kubectl` and create the role.

-We will also create an admin user for this cluster.
+We will also create an administrator user for this cluster.
 Use a name you prefer but for this example we will include the cluster's name in it:

 ```shell